 A child’s Birthday party is never complete without the cake.
 That morning, we bought him a simple cake from Kroger’s with colors of sea blue, deep purple and mysterious black.
 Perfect hues to go with the sea creatures and fishing rod toys he chose from Dollar Tree.
 We held the cake carefully in the car, making sure all icing stay in place.

 We reached the Galveston State Park around 4 P.M.
 The weather was beautiful.
 Cool breeze, clear skies, waters so gentle and calm.
 After finding our ideal spot, it was time to run and play with the balloons.
 Just when I thought everything was moving smoothly, something slipped from the basket I was holding.
 I heard a “plop” sound.
 I looked down and saw the cake face down.
 I froze for a few seconds.
 I then glanced at my wife and said, “Oh, oh!”
 Sounding alarmed my wife screamed, “What happened?
 What did you do?”
 Looking sad, I answered, “Luv, sorry.
 The cake just slipped.”
 Before she got upset, I assured her, “But it’s okay.
-We’ll just cover the bald spots with toy decor.”
+We’ll just cover the bald spots with the toy fishes.”
 It worked!

 We all sang the Happy Birthday song and asked our son to make his Birthday wishes.
 Smiling, he said, “I wish for a bike and a Lego toy.”
 I asked him, “Anything else?”
 He replied, “That’s it” and quickly blew the candle.